AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/Report.md

 | S2 | 12 |  4 |  6 |
 | S3 |  9 |  7 |  5 |

+## Algorithm Execution

-Here are the steps to input this data and solve the problem:
+Here are the steps to execute the Hitchcock Transportation Algorithm using this data:

 1. Start the algorithm and input the data as shown above.

 2. Choose the Initial Feasible Solution (IFS) method.
-We will demonstrate using all three options: Northwest Corner Rule (NWCR), Minimum Cost Rule (MCR), and Vogel's Approximation (VA).
+In this example, we will demonstrate the algorithm using all three available options: Northwest Corner Rule (NWCR), Minimum Cost Rule (MCR), and Vogel’s Approximation (VA).
+The result of each method will be depicted in the corresponding tableaux, providing a clear representation of the algorithm's operation.

 Here are the resulting tableaux for the different IFS methods:

-- NWCR:
+- Northwest Corner Rule (NWCR) Resulting Tableau:

 ![Capture_2023_06_20_13_33_38_856](https://github.com/AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/assets/132245731/b864005e-962b-4efd-b9b7-32ff4fa088da)

-- MCR:
+- Minimum Cost Rule (MCR) Resulting Tableau:

 ![Capture_2023_06_20_13_33_21_302](https://github.com/AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/assets/132245731/193e0cbb-498a-4f1f-8d31-5d7ca95eab5f)

-- VA:
+- Vogel’s Approximation (VA) Resulting Tableau:

 ![Capture_2023_06_20_13_33_32_165](https://github.com/AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/assets/132245731/ce62b5e1-3b01-4d0e-84f4-a35aa01e0b9f)

-3. Now, let's solve the problem using the Northwest Corner Rule (NWCR).
-The algorithm will iterate through the steps of calculating shadow prices, opportunity costs, and deltas, finding the pivot cell, identifying the loop, and updating the allocations.
-Here are the screenshots for each step:
+3. Now, let's walk through solving the problem using the Northwest Corner Rule (NWCR).
+The algorithm will execute a series of steps involving the computation of shadow prices, opportunity costs, and deltas.
+It will identify the pivot cell, establish the loop, and update the allocations.
+Here are the graphical representations of each step:

 - Iteration 1:
 ![Capture_2023_06_20_13_33_45_167](https://github.com/AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/assets/132245731/6d5ae74f-6548-4086-968a-db5da4182e59)